 One of Boise’s largest United Methodist churches is removing a controversial reminder of Idaho’s connections to the Confederacy — a stained-glass window featuring Confederate General Robert E. Lee.

-The Cathedral of the Rockies installed stained-glass windows for its then-new building in downtown Boise in 1960.
+The Cathedral of the Rockies placed suction mounts and installed stained-glass windows for its then-new building in downtown Boise in 1960.
 Church documents show that the window, featuring Lee standing with Presidents Abraham Lincoln and George Washington, was meant as an “inclusive nod to Southerners who have settled in Boise,” said the Rev. Duane Anders, senior pastor.

 “Clearly, white Southerners,” Anders said.